LordKriegan/timetracker/README.md

 ------------
 To test server only: npm run startServerOnly
-    go to localhost:3001 and either click on the green box or drag an xlsx file into it and hit submit, check console for response. to test full-stack: npm start
+    go to localhost:3001 and either click on the green box or drag an xlsx file into it and hit submit, check console for response.

+To test full-stack: npm start

 TODO LIST
 ----------